speakeasy/GrapeVine/README.md

 * Bots randomly follow people, followers for each bot stored in db
 * Bots randomly post to who they are @following once, list for each bot stored in db, selected at random

+* Ability to add http and socks proxy lists for bots to post
+* Ability to detect banned bots, rate limiting etc.

 * Any other features that can be thought of.